tarwn/lessthandot-hugo/blogs/content/posts/2008-10-27-structuremap-2-5-has-been-released.md

   - structuremap

 ---
 StructureMap is a Dependency Injection tool written in C# for .NET development.
-StructureMap is also a generic “Plugin” mechanism for flexible and extensible .NET applications.
+StructureMap is also a generic "Plugin" mechanism for flexible and extensible .NET applications.

 **The new functionality in StructureMap 2.5:**